jeremyclark13/Techozoic-Fluid/readme.txt

 == Changelog ==
 = Version 2.0.6 =
+* bbPress support added.
+(Version 2.0.2)
+* Register sidebars for bbPress pages option.
+* 3.4 custom headers added, backward compatible with 3.3.
+* Switched to add_help_tab method for adding help menus.
+* Using wp_get_theme to retrieve theme data if available, falling back to get_theme_data if not.
+* Added Twitter feed functions for display on options panel.
+Will be turned into shortcode for next version.
+* Removed dashboard widget and moved everything to about tab on options panel.
+* Moved search bar into navigation menu.
+* Converted social media icons to css sprites.
+* Added Pintrest pin it button.
+* Minor styling changes to form elements.
 * Bug Fix - Typography size wasn't saving correctly due to issue with options framework now fixed.
 * Bug Fix - Footer editor box rolled back to standard textarea, until framework supports it.